openplanet-nl/nadeoapi-docs/docs/core/maps/add-favorite.md

 null
 ```

-Both successful and unsuccessful responses (including requests for maps that don't exist) have no content and return a `200` response code.
+Both successful and unsuccessful responses (including requests for maps that don't exist) return a `200` response code.

 An invalid `mapUid` results in a `400` response code with an error object in the response body.